Training and Education Information Submitted by the Training and Education Committee

 Content Subject to Change or Event Cancellation

 Our Training Day class offerings will be changing up this Winter and going forward starting in December!
 New exciting class offerings will be presented on a rotating basis.
-Each month we will offer these longtime favorite classes every 2nd Saturday: Open shooting of handguns and .22LR rifles, 9am-Noon, - $5; Defensive Pistol clinic, 9am-Noon, - $10; Women's Free Range Afternoon, 1-4pm, - Free; Community Youth Shooting Sports, 2-4pm, - Free; Trap is open 9-Noon, -$5/round, Introduction to Handguns, ($20).
+Each month we will offer these longtime favorite classes every 2nd Sunday Open shooting of handguns and .22LR rifles, 9am-Noon, - $5; Defensive Pistol clinic, 9am-Noon, - $10; Women's Free Range Afternoon, 1-3pm, - Free; Trap is open 9-Noon, -$5/round, Pistol First Steps (Handgun Introduction class), ($20).
 9:00AM to Noon, and the Long Rifle Range, ($10) 9AM – 1PM

-The "Introduction to Handguns" ($20, Classroom and Bay 2, 9AM-1PM Class gives you the opportunity to receive formal training in handguns and establishes a solid base for continued skill development.
+The "Pistol First Steps "(Introduction to Handguns)($20) Classroom and Bay 2, 9AM-1PM Class gives you the opportunity to receive formal training in handguns and establishes a solid base for continued skill development.
 Your class fee includes eye and ear protection, targets, printed materials and all range support.
 We will furnish free of charge handguns and ammunition if you do not want to use your own or if you have not yet made a choice.
 Should you wish, you may bring your personal handgun (we will teach you to use it).
 Please contact us to ensure we have ammunition in your caliber if you bring your personal handgun, of bring your own ammunition.

 The Defensive Handgun Skill Development Clinic, ($10), Bay 3, 9:00AM to 1:00PM - New or experienced shooters who want to improve their shooting skills and learn basic techniques which, when practiced, will improve their defensive handgun skills.
 Equipment Required: Your Handgun, belt holster, magazines (or speed loaders), hearing protection, eye protection, 250 - 300 rounds of ammunition.
 Your class fees covers targets, range facilities, etc… Topics Covered: Improving basic defensive marksmanship / accuracy at both short and long distances, Multiple types of draws from holster, Improving Shooting methods: strong-hand, weak-hand, low ready, Reloads: Slide-lock, tactical, Clearing jams and malfunctions, Movement while shooting: forward, backward, left/right, Positions: standing, kneeling, prone, Barricades: walls, low cover, barrels, doors, Multiple Targets: Tactical priority, tactical sequence, Snatching gun: loaded or unloaded from table, drawer, and briefcase, Mental Discipline and record keeping, Speed improvement, and Practice recommendations.
 Specifics skills will be class dependent.
 Not everything will be covered in the 4 hours – this is a clinic format, so we cover what majority of the class needs.
 It is recommended to bring at least 250 - 300 rounds of ammo and a minimum of 2 spare mags, preferable 3.